Skip to main content

 Retries and idempotency

-Unlike other method kinds, a workflow can only be run as a task, which will be retried until completion.
+Unlike other kinds of methods, a workflow can only be run as a task, which will be retried until it completes successfully (or aborts with a declared error).

 note